People interested in languages also tend to be people interested in the international scene.

 What are the 6 official languages of the United Nations?

 As you most likely already gleaned from the title of this article, there are in fact six languages used officially at the United Nations: Arabic, Chinese, English, French, Russian and Spanish.
-(You can learn most of these languages with FluentU, and Arabic is in the works!)

 For the most part, these languages being the official ones makes sense, since they include some of the most widely spoken languages in the world.
 However, there’s also a clear political history behind the choice of these six languages.